danielgutknecht/IGTI-fullstack-bootcamp/docs/2.2-Student-grade/README.md

 ```

 * **Update (PUT /grades/:id):**  ` http://localhost:3000/grades`
-  * Give 'id' grade in request body, if 'id' grade exists, update and show data grade.
-If not a error must be returned (404).
+  * Give 'id' grade on request body, if 'id' grade exists, It will update and show data grade.
+If not, an error must be returned (404).
-  * Send 'id, 'student', 'subject', 'type' and 'value' JSON format in request body.
+  * Send 'id, 'student', 'subject', 'type' and 'value' on body request.
 ```
 {
 "id": 52,